 We have expended the net proceeds of our initial public offering held outside of the trust account.
-In the event that we are required to liquidate and dissolve, we estimate that we will have outstanding liabilities of approximately \$2,385,000 through April 30, 2007.
-However, all of this amount except approximately \$205,000, is covered by waivers, as discussed below.
+In the event that we are required to liquidate and dissolve, we estimate that we will have outstanding liabilities of approximately \$3,416,000 through September 28, 2007.
+However, all of this amount except approximately \$309,000, is covered by waivers, as discussed below.

-The proceeds available in the trust account, including interest earned on the account subsequent to the initial public offering, would provide for an initial per-share liquidation price of \$5.88 as of March 31, 2007, less income taxes owed on accrued interest.
-The closing price of our common stock on May 8, 2007, the last date that our common stock was traded prior to the date hereof, was \$5.73.
-The closing prices of our units and warrants on May 9, 2007, the last date that our units and warrants were traded prior to the date hereof, were \$6.20 and \$0.22, respectively.
+The proceeds available in the trust account, including interest earned on the account subsequent to the initial public offering, would provide for an initial per-share liquidation price of \$5.94 as of June 30, 2007, less income taxes owed on accrued interest.
+The closing price of our common stock on August 2, 2007 was \$5.75.
+The closing prices of our units and warrants on August 3, 2007, were \$6.35 and \$0.29 respectively.
 If the conversion price of the common stock is higher than the then prevailing market price of the common stock, there is a greater risk that our stockholders will vote against the acquisition.

 The proceeds deposited in the trust account could, however, become subject to the claims of our creditors which could be prior to the claims of our public stockholders.
 Messrs.
 McDevitt and LaVecchia have agreed that, if we liquidate prior to the consummation of a business combination, they will be personally liable, on a joint and several basis, to ensure that the proceeds in the trust account are not reduced by the claims of various vendors that are owed money by us for services rendered or contracted for or products sold to us, or claims of other parties with which we have contracted, including the claims of any prospective target with which we have entered into a written letter of intent, confidentiality or non-disclosure agreement with respect to a failed business combination with such prospective target.
 However, we cannot assure you that Messrs.
 McDevitt and LaVecchia will be able to satisfy those obligations.
 Messrs.
 McDevitt and LaVecchia are not personally liable to pay any of our debts and obligations except as provided above.

-Accordingly, we cannot assure you that the actual per-share liquidation price will not be less than \$5.86, less income taxes owed on accrued interest, due to claims of creditors.
+Accordingly, we cannot assure you that the actual per-share liquidation price will not be less than \$5.94, less income taxes owed on accrued interest, due to claims of creditors.
 In the event that Messrs.
 McDevitt and LaVecchia assert that they are not able to satisfy the claims of third parties against the trust account or are not required to do so, we may bring claims against Messrs.
 McDevitt and LaVecchia to enforce the indemnification arrangement.